Authors:

 Contributor: Mitja Gorenak

 Direct marketing based on generational characteristics is a strategy that involves tailoring marketing messages and tactics to appeal to different generations of consumers.
-Each generation has unique values, preferences, and behaviors, so understanding these characteristics can help marketers effectively engage with their target audience.
-In his master’s thesis, a student from University of Maribor analyzed customers’ behaviours, analyzing their purchasing decisions for travel packages in tourist agencies.
+Each generation has unique values, preferences, and behaviours, so understanding these characteristics can help marketers effectively engage with their target audience.
+In his master’s thesis, a student from the University of Maribor analysed customers’ behaviours and their purchasing decisions related to travel packages in tourist agencies.

-In the first step, a student took a 2019 Europe tours travel brochure of a selected travel agency, where he coded all the programs offered by the travel agency by specific characteristics.
-In the second step, the student obtained one year’s worth of data from the travel agency indicating what kind of program was purchased alongside the information on gender and date of birth from the customer travelling.
-Analyzing this extensive database, the student could draw conclusions and generalizations about characteristics of different generations and their customer behaviour as a traveler.
-The travel agency has started using this knowledge in the 2021 season.
+As a first step, the student obtained a 2019 European Tours travel brochure from a selected travel agency, and coded all the tours offered by the travel agency according to specific characteristics.
+The second step involded the student obtaining one year’s worth of data from the travel agency indicating what kinds of tours were purchased as well as information on the gender and date of birth of the customer travelling.
+Analysing this extensive database, the student drew conclusions and made generalisations about the characteristics of different generations and their customer behaviour as a travellers.
+The travel agency started using this knowledge in the 2021 season.

 Main takeaways:

-• Choose a research topic where the student can apply their newly gained knowledge in existing challenges in tourism business such as tackling direct marketing to different generations!
+- Students can choose research topics which involve applying their newly gained knowledge to existing challenges in the tourism business, such as delivering direct marketing to different generations.

-• Let students analyze existing material, in order to receive feedback.
+- Tourism businesses can benefit from letting students analyse existing material in order to receive feedback.

 Contributor: Gregor Jagodič

-A group of students from the University of Maribor received a project-research assignment, to write a proposal for the renovation and content arrangement of the cultural monument from the 18th century – Manor Račji dvor.
-The aim of the project was to connect stakeholders from the broader social environment.
-Especially, local institutions that offer and implement cultural events and tourist activities.
-Thus, a proposal was made for revitalizing Manor Račji dvor as a tourist destination.
-Including suggestions for activities, events, content, possible sources of funds and recommendations for promotional activities of the destination.
+A group of students from the University of Maribor received a research project assignment, which involved creating a proposal for the revival and promotion of a cultural monument from the 17th century, Račji Dvor Manor.
+The aim of the project was to connect stakeholders from the broader social environment, especially, local institutions that offer and implement cultural events and tourist activities.
+Thus, a proposal was made to revitalise Račji Dvor Manor as a tourist destination, including suggestions for activities, events, content, possible sources of funds and recommendations for promotional activities for the destination.

-Students, a pedagogical mentor and a work mentor from the company participated in the project proposal.
-The project resulted in a written document about the implementation of the project, the document was achieved by means of primary research.
-This document describes the current situation at the destination, it further draws a comparison between similar destinations.
+The students, a pedagogical mentor and a work mentor from the company participated in the development of the project proposal.
+They created a written document about the implementation of the project, which was based on primary research.
+This document describes the current situation at the destination and compares it to similar destinations.
 Additionally, a potential logo, promotional flyer and video presentation were created.
-These outcomes were presented publicly, of which feedback was used to further improve the final proposal.
-Once the construction and other issues are resolved at the Manor, the students are invited to implement the project proposal in order to revive the destination.
+These outcomes were presented publicly, and the feedback was used to further improve the final proposal.
+Once construction and other issues are resolved at the Manor, the students have been invited to implement the project proposal in order to revive the destination.

-The results of the project showcase the importance of cooperation between the faculty and the economy.
-It is moreover important, because projects as such offer students the possibility to gain practical knowledge and potential employment opportunities.
-All the while companies gain theoretical knowledge, which in turn can help solve issues encountered in the business world.
+The results of the project highlight the importance of cooperation between the between HE and the industry.
+Moreover, it is important evidence that projects such as this offer students the possibility to gain practical knowledge and potential employment opportunities, while companies gain theoretical knowledge which can in turn help solve issues encountered in the business world.

 Main takeaways:

-• Commission research projects for students in which they compose a proposal that can contribute to the revival of a destination.
+- Commission research projects for students which involve creating proposals that can contribute to the revival of a destination.

-• Encourage feedback sessions such as a presentation in which discussion between students and professionals can be facilitated.
+- Encourage feedback sessions such as presentations during which discussion between students and professionals can be facilitated.

 Contributor: Gregor Jagodič

-Since Slovenian society is increasingly dependent on the use of cars and it is difficult to imagine life without one or more cars, the faculty, together with students and companies, embarked on a project to promote sustainable forms of mobility.
-The project title was One car less in the family/company, and the project goal was to try to raise awareness among individuals and companies to change the car for more sustainable forms of mobility.
-Focused primarily on a classic or electric bicycle.
+Since Slovenian society is increasingly dependent on cars and for many people it is difficult to imagine life without one or more cars, the faculty of the University of Maribor, together with students and a bike company, embarked on a project to promote sustainable forms of mobility.
+The project title was One Car Less in the Family/Company, and the project goal was to try to raise awareness among individuals and companies of the benefits exchanging cars for more sustainable forms of mobility.
+It focused primarily on classic and electric bicycles.
 Based on the research conducted, suggestions were made on how to promote more sustainable forms of mobility.
-Further, there was looked into what the advantages are for society, how costs can be reduced costs for individuals and companies, and how contributions to health can be made.
+Furthermore, the project looked into the advantages for society, how costs can be reduced for individuals and companies, and how contributions to health can be made.

-Due to the relevance of the topic, problem description and goals were quickly formulated, and presented by the owner of the company to the students.
+Due to the relevance of the topic, the problem description and goals were quickly formulated, and presented by the owner of the company to the students.
 Following this, the students tackled the content of the project.
-The current situation was analyzed and compared to other countries.
-Further, primary research was conducted on the individual-defined target groups.
-From this content a proposal was created on encouraging the usage of bicycles and e-bikes, through promotional activities and announcements on social media and other platforms.
+The current situation was analysed and compared to that in other countries.
+Furthermore, primary research was conducted on the individually defined target groups.
+From this content a proposal was created to encourage the use of bicycles and e-bikes, through promotional activities and announcements on social media and other platforms.
 Moreover, a video presentation was created to support the promotional activities as well as a public presentation on the outcomes of the project.

-Upon completion of the project the company started implementing the proposed activities together with the students.
-For example, videos on the results of the project were published and the results were further promoted at fairs and shopping centers.
-In order to convince individuals to use bicycles and e-bikes.
-The cooperation between the students and the company illustrates that students are able to offer valuable solutions to a company’s problem, whilst it being a learning opportunity for them.
+Upon completion of the project the bike company started implementing the proposed activities together with the students.
+For example, videos on the results of the project were published and the results were further promoted at fairs and shopping centres in order to convince individuals to use bicycles and e-bikes.
+The cooperation between the students and the company illustrates that students are able to offer valuable solutions to a companies’ problems, and that doing so represents a learning opportunity for them.
 Increasing the company´s sales, but also raising awareness on relevant sustainability issues.

 Main takeaways:

-• Create research activities of company issues for students, fostering a longer-term cooperation between the two.
+- Create research activities on company issues for students, fostering longer-term cooperation between them.

-• Get students involved in social media, allowing them to create relevant social media material.
+- Get students involved in social media and allow them to create relevant social media material.

-3.1.4 Tourism of wildlife observation in the Notranjska region in Slovenia
+3.1.4 Wildlife observation tourism in Slovenia’s Notranjska region

 Contributor: Tomi Špindler

-The Notransjka region in Slovenia engages in wildlife tourism, namely bear watching experiences.
-It was researched by a student, for their thesis, which methods of interpretation are used in these experiences, and which of these methods is the most effective.
-Methods of interpretation support the educational takeaways from experiences as such.
-The aim of this research was to find out which interpretation method is most effective in teaching visitors of the bear watching experiences respect towards nature and general knowledge.
-The research was achieved by means of interviews with intermediaries and providers, and through participant observation.
+Slovenia’s Notransjka region offers wildlife tourism, namely bear-watching experiences.
+This was researched by a student for their thesis, which investigated what methods of interpretation are used in these experiences and which of these methods is the most effective.
+The methods of interpretation support the educational takeaways from experiences such as these.
+The aim of this research was to find out which interpretation method is most effective in teaching visitors participating in bear-watching experiences respect for nature and general knowledge.
+The research involved interviews with intermediaries and providers and participant observation.

-The research resulted in knowledge on which interpretation method is mostly used in the Notranjska region and how frequently these methods are employed.
-As well as what forms of interpretation are most effective.
-This knowledge can now be used by both intermediaries and providers, to add more educational value to the bear watching experiences.
-This thesis research was even awarded as best student work in the field of wildlife and hunting by the Expert-Scientific Council of the Hunting Association Slovenia.
+The research resulted in knowledge on the most common interpretation methods in the Notranjska region and how frequently these methods are employed as well as what forms of interpretation are most effective.
+This knowledge can now be used by both intermediaries and providers, to add more educational value to bear-watching experiences.
+This research thesis received an award for best student work in the field of wildlife and hunting from the Expert-Scientific Council of the Hunting Association of Slovenia.

 Main takeaways: